wpengine/faustjs/internal/faustjs.org/blog/2023-05-01-faust-update-may-1-2023.md

 ## Toolbar Feature Planning

 This quarter will also see new Toolbar features.
 The team is currently working on building a solid foundation for this feature so that we can progress with a debugging panel, a few useful shortcuts for clearing a site cache and rebuilding a site, and search integration.

+## New developer

+In addition to new releases, our team also welcomed a new developer to the team, John Parris.
+John brings our total to six Faust folk, and we're thrilled to have him working with us.
+You'll see his contributions in our [GitHub repo](https://github.com/wpengine/faustjs/) as he helps us bring the next several improvements of Faust into your hands as quickly as possible.

 ## Coming up next